-Desperate for a snack, and having already raided my cupboards only to find a measly bag of stale tortilla chip crumbs, I settled instead upon the sad slice of cinnamon-raisin bread languishing away in the back of the freezer.
+I had a recent taste-bud epiphany.
+Desperate for a snack, and having already raided my cupboards only to find stale tortilla chips, I settled upon the sad slice of cinnamon-raisin bread languishing away in the back of the freezer.

-Of course it became toast.
+It became toast.
 Because toasting improves everything.
 I topped it with a few smears of sunflower seed butter.
-Then, because cinnamon-raisin-sunflower-seed-butter-toast wasn’t interesting enough, I added a generous drizzle of maple syrup, too.
-And a sprinkle of coarse salt.
+Then, because this wasn’t interesting enough, I added a generous drizzle of maple syrup and a sprinkle of coarse sea salt.

 I’ve tried this recipe with all sorts of gluten free flours, oils, and, at times, I have even veered from my original plan by substituting other sweeteners.
 However, maple syrup was my muse, and I just kept coming back to her.